rooseveltframework/roosevelt/README.md

   - Set to `attached` to force the HTML validator to run as an attached process.
 - `ROOSEVELT_AUTOKILLER`:
   - Set to `on` to turn on the HTML validator autokiller on the separate process.
-  - Set to `off`to turn off the HTML validator autokiller on the separe process.
+  - Set to `off`to turn off the HTML validator autokiller on the separate process.

 Environment variable precedence: